maciejg-git/vue-litewind/src/documentation/pages/install.md

 import "vue-litewind/vue-litewind.css"
 ```

-In order to make components customizable the rest of the styles are set up in `js` files as tailwind classes.
+The rest of the styles are set up in `js` files as tailwind classes.
 You can import them directly or preferably copy from distribution directory (`node_modules`) to your application for customization.
 Imported styles need to be provided to the components with the use of the `provide` function.
 The best place to do it is the root component of the application (for example `App.vue`)

 ```html
 <!-- App.vue -->